NickTech03/osticket-prereqs/README.md

 <img src=https://github.com/NickTech03/osTicket-Lab-Prerequisites-Installation-and-Validation/blob/bda1a9fb8fca9cffeef2dc768d506665134811f7/68.png>

+This step means giving osTicket permission to write to the ost-config.php file during installation.
+Without the correct permissions, osTicket cannot save its configuration settings and the installation will fail.

 ## Step 14 -  Continue setting up osTicket in the browser

-Now, you can go back to the `osTicket Installer` on your browser and click `Continue`.
+Now, you can go back to the osTicket Installer on your browser and click `Continue`.

 <img src=https://github.com/NickTech03/osTicket-Lab-Prerequisites-Installation-and-Validation/blob/d2b2028a7a4b47988630c36eaa236483663b394c/69.png>